Economist Interview Questions

 Question: Can you explain what quantitative easing is?

-Explanation: Yet another technical question.
-When answering technical questions, you can anticipate a follow-up from the interviewer to explore the topic further.
+Explanation: This is yet another technical question.
+When answering technical questions, you can anticipate a follow-up question from the interviewer to explore the topic further.
 Keeping your answers brief and to the point will provide the interviewer the opportunity to ask their follow-up question.

 Example: “Quantitative easing is introducing new money into the money supply of a county, usually by the country’s central bank.
 The purpose of quantitative easing is to keep interest rates stable while providing the funds organizations need to conduct business.”